Input Validation for Neural Networks via Runtime Local Robustness Verification: Conclusion

 \section{Conclusion}

+Neural networks are known to be vulnerable to adversarial examples, which can cause serious safety and security issues.
+Current techniques can hardly verify the robustness of a neural network for all possible inputs.
+Thus to detect adversarial examples at run-time is an important way to protecting the systems with neural networks.

-Exact/approximate robustness radius reflects the accumulative gradients information of the neural network in the region around an input.
-We believe that adversarial examples are often in the region with high accumulative gradients.
-Based on this belief, we observed the exact/approximate robustness radii of inputs of valid inputs and misclassified (possibly adversarial) inputs.
-We found that (1) the exact/approximate robustness radii of valid inputs are much larger than those of misclassified inputs and adversarial examples; (2) the approximate robustness radii of valid inputs can follow a normal distribution.
-Based on the two observations, we proposed a new way for input validation.
-Our experiments showed that the method is very effective in improving the accuracy of neural networks and protecting them from adversarial examples.
-Moreover, we believe that even if the attackers know our methods, they can hardly attack the protected neural networks by generating adversarial example, the approximate robustness radii of which are large enough and follow a normal distribution.
+We believe that a well trained neural network does not leave big "holes" for natural misclassified inputs and adversarial examples, which results in small robustness radii of these inputs.
+Based on this belief, we conducted empirical study on the exact/approximate robustness radii of valid inputs, natural misclassified inputs and adversarial examples from various attacks.
+We have the following two observations: (1) the exact/approximate robustness radii of valid inputs are much larger than those of misclassified inputs and adversarial examples, especially those from strong attacks; (2) the approximate robustness radii of valid inputs often follow a normal distribution.

+Based on the two observations, we propose to leverage local robustness verification to validate inputs.
+The first method is validation by threshold, which can improve the accuracy of neural networks and protecting them from adversarial examples.
+Moreover, this method allows the users to set the threshold as they wish based on the maximal false alarm rate that can be tolerated.
+The second method is validation by distribution.
+It is suitable for detecting continuous attacks.
+Our experiments show that both methods are effective.